 work around the lack of this operation via the method-handle API.
 An

 addPackage method could impose undesirable constraints on the future

 evolution of all Java virtual-machine implementations.

-This is the Proposed Final Draft Specification.
 The following significant changes were made after the Public-Review Reconsideration Specification:

 The draft of the JLS was updated to rely explicitly on the